ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Fill out the issue template as completely and as accurately as possible.
 Include:

 * your Ansible version
-* the expected behavior and what you've tried (including the exact commands you were using or tasks you are running)
+* the expected behavior and what you've tried, including the exact commands you were using or tasks you are running.
 * the current behavior and why you think it is a bug
 * the steps to reproduce the bug
 * a minimal reproducible example and comments describing examples
 * any relevant configurations and the components you used
 * any relevant output plus ``ansible -vvvv`` (debugging) output
+* add the output of ``ansible-test-env --show`` when filing bug reports involving ``ansible-test``.

-Make sure to preserve formatting using `code blocks  <https://help.github.com/articles/creating-and-highlighting-code-blocks/>`_ when sharing YAML in playbooks.
-For multiple-file content, use gist.github.com, which is more durable than pastebin content.
+When sharing YAML in playbooks, ensure that you preserve formatting using `code blocks  <https://help.github.com/articles/creating-and-highlighting-code-blocks/>`_.
+For multiple-file content, use gist.github.com, more durable than Pastebin content.

 .. _request_features: